It isn’t rude to ask for another person on the phone, but how you do so makes a difference.

 “Hi, Mr. Perez.
 I love your Christmas light display this year!
 Can I talk to Kim, please?
 I want to see if she has time to shop at the mall with me.”

 “Hi, Eric!
-Have a great day at work.
+Have a nice day at work.
 Is your wife available?”

 There are times when you wish to speak to multiple people in the same household!
 While everyone may have a cell phone these days, you can ask to speak to others.
 This is especially common around the holidays.
 It may be something you do when you call just to say hello and hear familiar voices too.